-- 5. The Head of Delegation expressed deep appreciation of the support for the respect, promotion and protection of human rights in Yemen demonstrated directly or indirectly by the international community.
-The same applied to follow-up by various treaty bodies. - 6.
-According to the delegation, there had been substantial developments since the submission of the first report in 2009.
-Key among them was the outbreak of the young people's popular revolution as part of the Arab Spring revolutions that had begun in late 2010 and that persisted in diverse forms, with the people pitting themselves against forces who were fiercely determined to stifle change and to prevent attainment of the desired goals.
+- 5. The head of the delegation expressed deep appreciation for the support for the respect, promotion and protection of human rights in Yemen demonstrated directly or indirectly by the international community.
+She also expressed appreciation for the follow-up by various treaty bodies. - 6.
+The delegation stated that there had been substantial developments since the submission of the first UPR report in 2009.
+Key among them was the outbreak of the young people's popular revolution as part of the Arab Spring events that began in late 2010 and persisted in diverse forms, with the people pitting themselves against forces fiercely determined to stifle change and prevent the attainment of desired goals.
 Those forces could never succeed, since the people had tasted freedom and sacrificed some of their finest offspring.
-The delegation counted on the international community's continued support for the people's choices and their right to systems of good governance that protected their rights and freedoms and achieved justice. - 7.
-The Working Group was doubtless aware that the realization and promotion of human rights were closely linked to the rules and principles of good governance.
-While all such values were enshrined in Yemen's heritage and culture, they were occasionally abused or neglected in practice.
+The delegation counted on the continued support of the international community for the people's choices and their right to systems of good governance that protected their rights and freedoms and achieved justice. - 7.
+The delegation highlighted that the Working Group had no doubt that the realization and promotion of human rights were closely linked to the rules and principles of good governance.
+While all such values were enshrined in Yemen's heritage and culture, they had occasionally been abused or neglected in practice.